 Are we going to spend the whole summer in class?

-How much will it cost to attend SSP?
+How much will it cost to participate in SSP?

-Your room, board, and round-trip transportation to Williams will be paid for by the program.
-In addition, you will receive a small stipend for expenses, and depending on your financial aid status at Williams, your summer earnings contribution as part of your financial aid award will be waived.
+There are no costs to participate in SSP.
+You will also receive a small stipend for expenses, and depending on your financial aid status at Williams, your summer earnings contribution as part of your financial aid award will be waived.

 How many people attend the program?

 Typically 18-24 students are admitted into SSP each year.
 There are often more students who wish to participate than the program can accommodate.
-The pre-requisites to participate are curiosity and willingness to engage with the course material, not necessarily extensive experiences in the sciences.
+The pre-requisites to participate are curiosity, interest in the sciences and a willingness to engage with the course material – not extensive experiences in research or in STEM courses.

 I’m interested in Summer Science.
 How do I apply?

 SSP is designed for incoming Williams students who are excited about science and who are from groups historically underrepresented in the sciences and/or first-generation college students.
-To apply, please complete this Google form by May 2.
-Early Admit students may apply by February 21 for an early decision on participation.
+To apply, please complete this Google form no later than June 1.
 Note that the number of openings in SSP is limited.
-We will contact you by email within a week or two after the May 2 deadline to let you know whether or not you are selected.
+We will contact you by email no later than June 8 to let you know whether or not you are selected.